Skin Problems in Horses

 - As friction between tack and skin continues, the hair can rub entirely away, and sores open up.
 Galls are part skin issue and part tack issue!

 - Your vet can help you heal the wound.
 Make some changes to your tack before you ride again.
-Girths come in all shapes, and girth covers might work to alleviate some friction as well.
+Girths come in all shapes, and girth covers might also work to alleviate some friction.
 Check-in with your saddle fitter if the sores are higher up.

 This is the usual spot for girth galls.